ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/OrthofinderSynteny_Update.md

 #Best alignment method is greedy graph 2
 alignment_method=gg2

 #These are the settings I usually start with, but also require optimization.
-Optimization involves rerunning iadhore multiple times until you get the syntenic bands.
+Optimization involves rerunning iadhore multiple times until you get the syntenic bands that are not erroneous. i.e. too many gene gaps, too few anchors, synteny that is 1mb in one genome but is syntenic to 20mb in the other genome is usually wrong.
 prob_cutoff=0.001
 anchor_points=3
 gap_size=15